Water, water everywhere and not a drop to drink! (With apologies to Samuel Taylor Coleridge)

 Some great options for getting more fibre in your body are:

 1. Beans.
-Think three-bean salad, bean burritos, chili, soup.
+Think three-bean salad, bean burritos, chilli, soup.

 2. Whole grains.
-That means whole-wheat bread, pasta.
+That means whole-wheat bread,and pasta.

 3. Brown rice.
 White rice doesn’t offer much fibre.